-As the holidays draw near, Cherokee County Farm Bureau invites you to celebrate that relationship by observing Farm-City Week Nov.
-17-24.
+As the holidays draw near, Cherokee County Farm Bureau invites you to celebrate this relationship by observing Farm-City Week Nov.
+16-23.

-Farm-City Week highlights the relationship between Georgia farmers and their partners in urban areas who prepare, transport, market and retail the food and fiber that farmers grow for consumers.
+Farm-City Week highlights the relationship between Georgia farmers and their partners in urban areas who prepare, transport, market, retail and serve the food and fiber farmers grow for consumers.
 Kiwanis International began Farm-City Week in 1955 to increase the understanding of the partnership between urban and rural residents.

-Sending thank-you letters to farmers, sharing recipes that use Georgia-grown products at Farm-City Week events, and reading books – virtually or in person – to students are just a few of the activities county Farm Bureaus will hold in communities across Georgia as their schedules and community COVID scenarios allow to mark this annual event.
+Reading books about farming to students, working with teachers to have students send thank-you letters to farmers and hosting meals that bring farmers and community leaders together are just a few of the activities county Farm Bureaus will hold in communities across Georgia as their schedules allow to mark this annual event.

 Farm-City Week is a great time to discuss how the economy impacts farmers and consumers.
-When you look at the price of groceries, note that in 2019 farmers received on average 7.6 cents out of every dollar spent on food at home and away from home, according to the USDA’s Economic Research Service.
+When you look at the price of groceries, note that in 2020 farmers received an average of only 16 cents of every dollar spent on food at home and away from home, according to the USDA’s Economic Research Service.
 The rest of the dollar goes to wages and materials for food preparation, marketing, transportation and distribution, all of which have increased in price, too.